 - Box Tops for Education: The PTO collects Box Tops for Education throughout the school year, sending them off in batches in exchange for funds.

 - Amazon Smile: A simple way for families to support PMFS every time you shop at no additional cost.
 Amazon Smile has the same prices and shopping experience as Amazon; the only difference is that .5% of the purchase price comes back to PMFS.
-Simply put “smile.” before “amazon.com” when you shop and select Philadelphia Yearly Meeting of Friends as your charity of choice.
+Simply go to smile.amazon.com and select Plymouth Meeting Friends School as your charity of choice.

 - Strawberry Festival: An annual celebration that draws current families, alumni, friends, Meeting members and the local community to PMFS for food and fun!
 On the first Saturday of June, all of the children perform with their classes, and then everyone (really, everyone) participates in this family carnival featuring homemade strawberry shortcake!